 - LT.
 GEN. GEORGE WASHINGTON: Washington Circle, at 23rd and K and Pennsylvania and New Hampshire NW (1860).
 One hoof raised; died in peace of cynache trachealis.
 Washington Cathedral (1959).
 One hoof raised.

-An additional rumored statue code is prevalent in Virginia’s Monument Avenue in Richmond.
+An additional rumored statue code is prevalent in Virginia's Monument Avenue in Richmond.
 The Civil War statues honoring Gens.
 Stonewall Jackson, Robert E. Lee, J.E.B.
-Stuart, and Confederate President Jefferson Davis are pointed in distinct directions, according to local lore.
-Those who died in the war face north.
-If they survived, they face south.
+Stuart, and Confederate President Jefferson Davis are pointed in distinct directions, according to local lore -- the statues of those who died in the war face north, while the statues of those who survived the war face south.

-Upon examination, local lore appears to have something going for it.
-Ah, but appearances are deceiving.
+Upon examination, we find local lore initially appears to have something going for it, but appearances are deceiving.
 The equestrian statues of Lee, facing south, and Jackson, facing north, do fit the formula, and the horse of Stuart, who was mortally wounded at Yellow Tavern in 1864, faces north.
-The heads of Stuart, Davis, and Matthew Fontaine Maury face east.
+But the heads of Stuart, Davis, and Matthew Fontaine Maury face east.